rtmigo/prefnotifiers_flutter/README.md

 ### Wait for PrefItem value

-For a newly created `PrefItem` the `value` returns `null` until it reads the actual value from the storage.
+For a newly created `PrefItem` the `value` returns `null` until the object reads the actual data from the storage.

 Sometimes this is not a good idea: for example, we want to read all the preferences before showing the app's start page.